openstack/nova/doc/source/filter_scheduler.rst

    filters shipped with nova.

 With these settings, nova will use the ``FilterScheduler`` for the scheduler driver.
-The standard nova filters and MyFilter are available to the FilterScheduler.
-The RamFilter, ComputeFilter, and MyFilter are used by default when no filters are specified in the request.
+All of the standard nova filters and MyFilter are available to the FilterScheduler, but just the RamFilter, ComputeFilter, and MyFilter will be used on each request.

 Each filter selects hosts in a different way and has different costs.
 The order of ``filter_scheduler.enabled_filters`` affects scheduling performance.
 The